ms3452/2D-waveguide-demo-code/README.md

 </details> <details> <summary><b>Simplest simulation</b> of a refractive-index pattern</summary>

 ---
 [Example 1](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%201%20Y-splitter.ipynb) provides code that manually defines the refractive-index distribution of a Y-splitter and simulates beam propagation through it.
-Parameters of this simulation are similar to the experimental results from Fig. 2 of our paper.
+Parameters of this simulation are similar to the experimental results presented in Fig. 2 of our paper.

 ---